Chop and drop is a relatively new concept in human agricultural history, and you may have noticed it's making big waves.

 There are plenty of different ways to chop, so get creative.

-Scythes, mowers, weed whackers (weed eater), electric hand shears, electric hedge shears, manual hand shears or manual hand pruners are all options.
+Scythes, hand sickles, mowers, weed whackers (weed eater), electric hand shears, electric hedge trimmers, manual hand shears, or manual hand pruners are all options.

 On a larger scale, farmers often use rollers, crimpers, or a manual crimp board method to knock down the covers.